napari/napari.github.io/0.9.0/_sources/gallery/stereo_viewer_widget.rst

       theme_type=get_system_theme(),
     /home/runner/work/docs/docs/.venv/lib/python3.12/site-packages/napari/_qt/qt_event_loop.py:49: UserWarning: System theme detection requires a Qt6 backend.
 Please switch to PyQt6 or PySide6 to use it. theme_type=get_system_theme(),
+    /home/runner/work/docs/docs/napari/examples/stereo_viewer_widget.py:214: DeprecationWarning: viewer.camera is a deprecated attribute since 0.9.0.
+Use viewer.scene.camera instead.
+There is currently no planned date for removal of the legacy attribute. window.setCentralWidget(StereoViewerWidget(viewer))
+    /home/runner/work/docs/docs/napari/examples/stereo_viewer_widget.py:189: DeprecationWarning: viewer.camera is a deprecated attribute since 0.9.0.
+Use viewer.scene.camera instead.
+There is currently no planned date for removal of the legacy attribute. model = next(m for m in self._all_models() if m.camera is source_cam) /home/runner/work/docs/docs/napari/examples/stereo_viewer_widget.py:195: DeprecationWarning: viewer.camera is a deprecated attribute since 0.9.0.
+Use viewer.scene.camera instead.
+There is currently no planned date for removal of the legacy attribute. self._apply_stereo_from(